dailydotdev/daily/README.md

 ```
 ### → STEP #3

-By now, you will have unpacked Daily extension in your `dist` folder.
+By now, you will have unpacked daily.dev extension in your `dist` folder.
 Follow the steps listed below to load the extension.

 1. Go to `chrome://extensions` path in your Chrome browser.
 2. Enable `Developer mode` from the top right section.